-Grant recipients are responsible for managing their project, including any staff, volunteers, or third parties, in line with all relevant laws and regulations, including relevant work health and safety legislation.
+Grant recipients are responsible for managing their project, including any staff, volunteers, or third parties, in line with all relevant laws and regulations, including relevant work health and safety, heritage, and planning, intellectual property and copyright legislation.
 This includes taking sole responsibility for any liabilities and risks arising from delivering the project outputs.